jvzammit/imgclicker/README.md

 ### Database - part 1

-Locally set up to run with PostgreSQL, as a matter of habit.
+Author set up to run with PostgreSQL, as a matter of taste/habit.
 You can just go with `sqlite`, just modify the DB connection string as described in the `Environment Variables` section below.

 ### Virtualenv